Acute stress reaction

 Acute stress reaction (ASR), also known as psychological shock, mental shock, or simply shock, (Note: Not to be confused with circulatory shock.) as well as acute stress disorder (ASD), is a psychological response to a terrifying, traumatic, or surprising experience.
-The reactions may include but are not limited to intrusive thoughts, or dissociation, and reactivity symptoms such as avoidance or hyperarousal.
+The reactions may include but are not limited to intrusive thoughts, dissociation, and reactivity symptoms such as avoidance or hyperarousal.
 It may be exhibited for days or weeks after the traumatic event.
 If the condition is not correctly addressed, it may develop into post-traumatic stress disorder (PTSD).

 Diagnosis

 The International Classification of Diseases (ICD) treats this condition differently from the Diagnostic and Statistical Manual of Mental Disorders (DSM).

 According to the ICD-11, acute stress reaction refers to the symptoms experienced a few hours to a few days after exposure to a traumatic event.
 In contrast, DSM-5 defines acute stress disorder by symptoms experienced 48 hours to one month following the event.
 Symptoms experienced for longer than one month are consistent with a diagnosis of PTSD per both classifications.